siemens/gencmpclient/doc/cmpClient-cli.md

 - **-ocsp\_last**

-    If both OCSP-based checks and checks using CRLs downloaded from CDPs are enabled then do OCSP-based checks last (else before using CRLs downloaded from CDPs).
+    This option can be used only when OCSP-based checks are enabled using **-ocsp** or **-use\_aia**.
+If checks downloading CRLs from CDPs are also enabled then do OCSP-based checks last (else before using CRLs downloaded from CDPs).

 - **-stapling**

-    Enable OCSP-based status checking and
+    Enable the TLS certificate status request extension ("OCSP stapling"), which is tried first before any other methods of certificate status checking.
-    try using the TLS certificate status request extension ("OCSP stapling") first.
+    This makes sense only if **-tls\_used** is given.
     So far OCSP multi-stapling is not supported, so status information can be obtained in this way only for the leaf certificate (i.e., the TLS server certificate).